Morphic fields: Resonance w/Cesco

 is not based in the transfer of energy between systems, but on the responsiveness of similar vibratory patterns to each other, its activity and influence is not diminished over time and space . . . if morphic resonance is not an energy contingent process its existence my not depend on physical organisms, that is on the material display of the field itself (Hill, 1996, p.
 152).

 What helped my resonance with Francesco DiSantis, the portrait story artist?
 I have never met him face-to-face even to this day!
 He left it for me to find his self-portrait among the hundreds that he sent me.
 I found him without too much effort; it was just that ‘knowing’ thing that annoys him so much.
-We are not alike in any way imaginable, but he is a huge inspiration for me as well as my dagger of consciousness.
+We are not alike in any way imaginable, but he is an inspiration for me as well as a dagger to my consciousness.
 The Common Ground Collective was the link to bring us into an important conversation.
 And when I was on my way there to New Orleans, he was leaving.
 Francesco had departed New Orleans for Austin after nearly two months of working remotely together.
 As soon as the plane landed and the 20 of us were herded to the Royal Senestra Hotel on Bourbon Street, I asked if any other folks riding in the limousine would be interested in accompanying me to the Ninth Ward that night.
 A new friend, Carlos Abesamos, volunteered and we dropped our bags in our rooms and headed off into the darkness on a wild-ass taxi ride through unfamiliar territory.
 When I stepped into the house of the Common Ground Collective, I felt at home.
 The one person I needed to talk with about the website greeted me as the doors were being locked up because several of the neighborhood “kids” were getting rowdy.
 It was perfect timing.

 The portraits that Francesco had drawn, and the stories written on them, were taped to almost every wall near the border of the ceiling.
 I could finally see the charcoal on the page, the strokes, and the faded, torn edges of individual lives on the page.
-These post-Katrina portraits had been arriving for months via email, and were heartfelt reflections of surviving the hurricane told to an “embedded” artist who lived among them for over one year, riding a bicycle through the Ninth Ward, drawing whoever would sit and talk.
+These Post-Katrina portraits had been arriving for months via email, and were heartfelt reflections of surviving the hurricane told to an “embedded” artist who lived among them for over one year, riding a bicycle through the Ninth Ward, drawing whoever would sit and talk.
 Yes, it is true, survivors would have never opened up to a white girl like me and it was perfect that Francesco was able to do so.
 I read every one of the 415 stories, some more than once, in the months that followed.
 And these portraits became the source of my writing about the experiences of the hurricane survivors and the volunteers.

-When thoughts are traced back to the space before their origination, it is possible that we are outside the human psyche and into a non-magical void called the morphic field?
+When thoughts are traced back to the space before their origination, it is possible that we are outside the human psyche and into a non-magical void called the morphic field.
 The morphic field seems comprised of thoughts; that is what memories are.
 From the psychoid unconscious (a non-psychological and non-physiological space free of thought or activity) I can grasp the idea that meeting Francesco was “pre-arranged” and the actual events merely followed.
 I consider this restful space as the source of creativity; the Not-I that I am arising out of.
 Poetry arises in this way as thoughts crystallize in my mind like condensations from space, without intentionality, while at the same time I am participating in amazement.
 I watch words form into patterns of meaning while I try not to interfere by thinking.
 Several times I have had this feeling just moving through the day when everything seemed to happen perfectly moment-by-moment as I silently witnessed it.

 The individual mind employs categories of space and time in its manifestation of our experience just as the dream mind displays its images in a space and time of its own creation . . . through contact with the higher mind, our ego can get glimpses in synchronicity experiences of information transcending the normal limitations of space and time. (p.201)